Chart Color Schemes

 Health performance in Urangan - Wondunna is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 The most prevalent medical conditions are arthritis (12.4%) and mental health issues (9.1%).
-About 58.5% report no medical ailments, slightly higher than the Rest of Qld's 56.7%.
-The area has a senior population of 31.8%, totaling 5,307 people aged 65 and over.
-Health outcomes among seniors are challenging but perform better than the general population in health metrics.
+About 58.5% consider themselves free from medical ailments, slightly higher than the Rest of Qld's 56.7%.
+The area has a senior population of 31.8%, totaling 5,307 people.
+Health outcomes among seniors are challenging but better than those for the general population.

 Frequently Asked Questions - Health